fledge-iot/fledge/docs/securing_fledge.rst

   - If authentication is via username and password the administrator is able to select one of a set of password policy that define restrictions as to what characters must be included in any password as well as requiring a minimum length of password.

-  - The system can be configured to require users to change their password regularly and a list of previous passwords is maintain ed to prevent users simply reusing old passwords.
+  - The system can be configured to require users to change their password regularly and a list of previous passwords is maintained to prevent users simply reusing old passwords.

   - If a user attempts to authenticate and fails then that user will be blocked for a short time.
 If multiple failures occur the blocked period will be increased until ultimately the user is blocked for a 24 hour period.
 This is to prevent automated systems attempting to guess passwords.